 lamb ribs smoked and served with a refined sugar-free BBQ sauce

 The distinct flavour of lamb is ever present in lamb ribs.
-It comes through strongly and with the mix of a little fat and with a light brush of BBQ sauce lamb ribs are awesome.
-Pork ribs have a bigger reputation in barbecue circles however when you consider pork ribs are typically served with a good slather of sauce to enhance the relatively mild flavour of pork ribs, lamb ribs deserve more credit.
+It comes through strongly and with the mix of a little fat and with a light brush of sauce lamb ribs are awesome.
+Pork ribs have a bigger reputation in barbecue circles however when you consider pork ribs are typically served with a solid slather of sauce to enhance their relatively mild flavour, lamb ribs deserve more credit.

 - 2 slabs of lamb ribs

 - salt and pepper or your favourite seasoning

 - While it’s heating up, remove most of the fat cap leaving about 4mm of fat on the ribs*